 11. Don't Look Now (1973)

 After moving to Venice following the death of their daughter, things only start to get worse for John and Laura Baxter.
 After an odd run-in with a pair of elderly sisters bearing a psychic message, John starts receiving visions of his own, including what looks to be his own funeral.
+This incredible horror movie stands up as an incredibly influential British film.

 12. Rosemary's Baby (1968)

-13. NIght of the Living Dead (1968)
+13. Night of the Living Dead (1968)

 14. Repulsion (1965)